kunigami/kunigami.github.io/blog/_posts/2024-03-01-understanding-call-once-in-cpp.md

 I was wondering if the sequential creation of threads might stagger the execution of `fn()` above and reduce contention.
 I tried adding a barrier ([`std::latch`](https://en.cppreference.com/w/cpp/thread/latch)) right before the inner `for`-loop to exarcebate the concurrent access to the exclusive region but it didn't seem to have a visible effect.

-I also tried sleeping for 1 second in the function wrapped in `call_once` to make sure it's not finished computing too soon.
+I also tried sleeping for 1 second in the function wrapped in `call_once` to make sure the first thread is not done computing before others attempt it.
 The *relative* performance results didn't seem to change.

 ### Results and Analysis

-On MacOS, I pull the head of Folly's repo as of 2024/02/16 (commit `65fb952918572592fa7dd2478f3b582b26e66b3f`) and compiled with Clang 15 (`-O3`), running on a MacBook M1 Pro.
+On MacOS, I pulled the head of Folly's repo as of 2024/02/16 (commit `65fb952918572592fa7dd2478f3b582b26e66b3f`) and compiled with Clang 15 (`-O3`), running on a MacBook M1 Pro.
 I used 100,000,000 iterations and 32 threads.
 The results are as follows:

 | Implementation        | Time / Iter  | Iter / Sec |
 | --------------------- | ------------ | ---------- |